-This Vietnamese dipping sauce is so good that I think I’m on my 5th batch in a month!
-Amazing what you can do with 6 ingredients (and one of them is water).
+This Vietnamese dipping sauce is so good that there’s always a batch in my fridge!
+Amazing what you can do with 6 ingredients (and one of them is water), and 6 minutes.

 The official name is Mama Pham’s Nuoc Mam or Dipping Fish Sauce.
 It’s from the Omsom website and makes about a cup of dipping sauce.